-The financial statements have been prepared on the basis that the Company will continue as a going concern after considering the Company's cash position of CHF 19.4 million as at June 30, 2015.
+The financial statements have been prepared on the basis that the Company will continue as a going concern after considering the Company's cash position of CHF 82.4 million as of June 30, 2016 which includes the \$13.5 million (CHF 13.2 million) the Company raised in the Series E Extension financing in April 2016.
+The Company also received a clinical milestone payment of CHF 14 million in July 2016 related to the collaboration with Genentech on the anti-tau antibody program.